luisfmsonegrao/MedicalBot/README.md

   ### Patient outcome classification model

-  The DataDoctor can access a trained Decision Tree Classifier to predict the class of Chronic Obstructive Pulmonary disease, based on user-provided feature values.
+  The DataDoctor can use a trained `Scikit-Learn` Decision Tree Classifier to predict the class of Chronic Obstructive Pulmonary disease, based on user-provided feature values.
-  A `scikit-learn` Decision Tree Classifier was trained on the `patient_data` dataset using a subset of it's features to predict the class of Chronic Obstructive Pulmonary Disease for a given patient.
+  The Decision Tree Classifier was trained on the `patient_data` dataset using a subset of it's features to predict the class of Chronic Obstructive Pulmonary Disease for a given patient.
-  ANOVA, Chi-Squared and other hypothesis tests revealed that none of the features in the dataset actually has significant discriminative power in identifying the class of Chronic Obstructive Pulmonary Disease.
+  ANOVA, Chi-Squared and other hypothesis tests revealed that none of the features in the dataset actually have significant discriminative power in identifying the class of Chronic Obstructive Pulmonary Disease.
   As such, no further effort was spent in improving the classification model, e.g. through model-selection, cross-validation or hyperparameter tuning.
 Furthermore, only features 'age', 'sex', 'smoker' and 'bmi'     were included in the model, to simplify subsequent efforts.

   - `preprocess_patient_data.py` was used to clean, filter and transform the dataset
   - `train_classification_model.py` was used to train the Decision Tree Classifier used by the DataDoctor agent.
-  - the function `orchestrate` inside `orchestrator.py` defines the DataDoctor's behavior.
-Based on the foundation model's classification of the user query, the agent decides whether to call the Decision Tree Classifier.
+  - the function `orchestrate` inside `orchestrator.py` defines DataDoctor's behavior.
+Based on the foundation model's classification of the user query, the agent can decide to call the Decision Tree Classifier.
+In this case, the necessary features are extracted from the user query by the foundation model.

   ### Question answering + RAG